JosephLenton/neon-serde3/readme.md

 Neon-serde
 ==========

+## PLEASE READ

+I am not the real author of this crate.

+This is a fork of neon-serde2.
+It's currently only compatible with Neon 0.8.0, however Neon is now on version 0.10.0.

+I have taken a PR from here https://github.com/matrix-org/neon-serde/pull/2 (which I didn't write), put it into a repo, named it 'neon-serde3', and pushed it to crates.io.
+This was for my needs.

+If you need to use neon-serde with neon 0.10.0, then feel free to try this crate.

+## Intro

 This is a fork of the official neon-serde project.
 The project became stale and stopped following neon releases.